ATOC 4815/5815

 4. Registers any command-line scripts

-5. Done — you can now `import numpy` from anywhere
+5. when done, you can `import numpy` from anywhere

 Your package can do the exact same thing.
 The only question is: what files does pip need to know how to install it?